 A career as a songwriter is a rewarding and beautiful ride, with plenty of exciting projects to pursue.

-Julian - Typically, the first images that come to mind when imagining life as a songwriter, are those of a recording artist that pours their soul onto paper, and takes this vision on the road.
-Romantic as it may be, this is only one of the ways in which a person might work in the business of writing songs.
+Julian: Typically, the first images that come to mind when people imagine life as a songwriter are ones of a recording artist that pours their soul onto paper and takes their vision out on the road.
+Romantic as it may be, this is only one of the ways a person might work in the business of writing songs.

 - Performance royalties are accrued by your music being ‘performed.’
 If a cover band (or you yourself) plays your song in a public venue, that counts as performance royalties.
 Performance royalties can also come from sources like radio plays, Spotify (or other streaming services), satellite radio, TV shows, or movies.